localhousee/elysian-realm-parser/README.md

 # elysian-realm-parser

-This focused on how to parse JavaScript object to rentry markdow
+This focused on how to parse JavaScript object to rentry markdown

+Also works from JSON to rentry markdown